 Overspecialization May Hinder Creative Problem Solving

 I mentioned the danger of overspecialization.
 At a plant science meeting I was asked, “How can you justify eating meat?”
 I’ve been learning a little introductory crop science.
 Two years ago, our animal science department at Colorado State University invited a plant scientist to our cattle meeting.
 I learned something I didn’t know: that the very best soils in Illinois and Iowa were created by herds of grazing animals.
-The grazing animal is a part of the land, so they have a have a place on our property or in our diet.
+The grazing animal is a part of the land, so they have to have a place on our property or in our diet.
 We need to start getting the grazing animals back with cropland as part of a crop rotation system.

 We’ve all seen overspecialization in medicine.
 I’m getting older, so I have to complain about my sciatic nerve and a bunch of other problems I’ve got, so I’ll meet with friends to discuss all the stuff going wrong with us.
 One poor lady, within the last year, had a whole lot of nasty symptoms and went to a lupus specialist at a top medical center.
 And the lupus specialist did hive biopsies.
 I’m not kidding.
 Hive biopsies?
 Later, when she was down in Mexico, she got a rash, and the old Mexican doctor said: “Well, you just need to take some Benadryl.”
 It turned out she was allergic to an ingredient in one of her medications.
 She got rid of the medication, took some Benadryl, and she was fine, no more symptoms.
 No hive biopsies needed; but the specialist could only see what he knew.